mvolkmann/MyUnixEnv/notes/VueNotes.md

 For developers that already have strong knowledge of JavaScript and the DOM, Vue requires additional learning that is not required in React.

 Evaluation: small win for React

-#### CLI Startup

-In React applications created with create-react-app, entering `npm start` starts a local HTTP server opens a tab in the default web browser, and runs the app.

-In Vue applications created with the Vue CLI, entering `npm run serve` starts a local HTTP server, by it does not open a browser tab for the application.
-That must be done manually.

-Evaluation: small win for React